There are a few schools of thought when it comes to triathlon training when competition is not imminent.

 Work out with weights to increase your power and improve lean mass -- but continue to include your other training workouts, as weights are mostly an anaerobic activity and don't build aerobic endurance.

-If you 're looking for more information about triathlon training in the off-season and other related topics, follow the links on the next page.
+If you 're looking for more information about triathlon training in the off-season and other related topics, follow the links below.